 Range: 55 miles

-Pros: Super-powerful folding electric bike.
-Maybe the first Class 3 foldable on the market
+Pros: Super-powerful folding electric bike, one of the first Class 3 foldable on the market

 Cons: The bike is awkward to carry/move when folded up

-The Heybike Tyson is a foldable, magnesium alloy ebike that won Best of CES for 2023.
-Considering the competition for this trade show of the latest and greatest tech, this is no small feat amongst a sea of competition.
+The Heybike Tyson is a foldable, magnesium-alloy ebike that won Best of CES for 2023.
+Considering the stiff competition for this trade show of the latest and greatest tech, this is no small feat.
 With a sleek design and multiple color options, it’s an eye-catching yet practical ride that gets you where you need to go.
-The Tyson is perfect for tackling rough terrain with its fat tires, hydraulic suspension, and 400-pound load limit, making it ideal for short trips, such as grocery runs or picking up kids from school.
+The Tyson is perfect for tackling rough terrain with its rugged tires, hydraulic suspension, and 400-pound load limit, making it ideal for short trips, such as grocery runs or picking up kids from school.

 Payload: 400 lbs